alexamies/chinesenotes.com/FRAMEWORK.md

 with that is not a standard like TEI.
 The project structure is also described in the [README.md](README.md).

-The computing resources documented to run the sites on is a Kubernetes cluster and Cloud SQL database on Google Cloud.
+The computing resources documented to run the sites on include a Kubernetes cluster, a cloud storage system, and Cloud SQL database on Google Cloud.
 Other similar systems for serving static content and a Go application would do just as well.
 If you do not need text or dictionary search, then it does not need to go on the cluster.
 In that case it a site be hosted on a static storage system.

 The  system is fairly easy to use and does not require software development skills for for management of static content.
 The files that the HTML templates